ChicagoTechAcademy/dataUploaders/README.md

 - Clean and Upload Data Quality
 - Add Week A/T DB
 - Look into Zapier or other automation tools to refresh connected sheets on update
+- Transcript Audit

+- Add Week to FOCUS Tardy and HallSweep